Site hosted by Angelfire.com: Build your free website today!

 The solution to this problem is not difficult, just improve the input stage linearity with local feedback, and either use a cascode second stage or add an emitter follower in front of the second stage so that the non-linear capacitance feeds back into a low impedance and has little effect.

-The maths is not too difficult, but to avoid the maths entirely we only need to observe that the frequency and phase responses above are the closed-loop responses, and the effect of variations in fc will be greater the closer we get to fc, and will reduce the further below fc we go.
+To avoid calculations we only need to observe that the frequency and phase responses above are the closed-loop responses, and the effect of variations in fc will be greater the closer we get to fc, and will reduce the further below fc we go.
 To keep the effect low at 20kHz we need fc to be far greater than 20kHz.
 This can be achieved, for example, with a mosfet output stage and heavy overall feedback, which can give 60dB or more feedback loop gain at 20kHz and virtually flat amplitude and phase at that frequency with very low sensitivity to small changes in gm or C. The open-loop gain can be allowed to increase almost indefinitely with reducing frequency.
 As with TID the low feedback, wide open-loop -3dB bandwidth approach appears to be unhelpful.
 Actually, even the closed-loop -3dB frequency is not entirely relevant, because if we add a capacitor across the overall feedback resistor the -3dB closed loop frequency can be reduced without increasing PIM.

 Another approach is to take the high frequency compensation capacitor back to the input as in the following example: